This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Johnny Adams, CB, Michigan State

-All of that has combined to knock Adams' stock down into the third day.
-He had 35 tackles, three tackles for a loss, seven passes broken up and three interceptions in this year.
-An injury kept him out of the bowl game against TCU and the Senior Bowl.
+Adams had 35 tackles, three tackles for a loss, seven passes broken up and three interceptions this year.
+An injury kept him out of both the bowl game against TCU and the Senior Bowl.
+Adams was solid at the Combine, but that doesn’t make up for his shaky season.

 9/1/12: Adams had a solid junior season for the Spartans.
 He contributed 51 tackles with four tackles for a loss, three sacks, six passes broken up and three interceptions in 2011.